Falling in love: Gender differences

 Many studies indicate a positive linear correlation between romantic popularity and physical attractiveness for women more than men.
 Some studies indicate that men subconsciously seek slenderness and sexiness whereas women seek status, permanence, and affluence before they seek physical attractiveness.
 In addition, men tend to show their emotions through actions while women tend to express their feelings with words.

 Timing

-Stendhal charted the timing of falling in love in terms of what he called crystallization—a first period of crystallization (of some six weeks) which often involves obsessive brooding and the idealisation of the other via a coating of desire; a period of doubt; and then a final crystallization of love.
+Stendhal charted the timing of falling in love in terms of what he called crystallization—a first period of crystallization (of some six weeks) which often involves obsessive brooding and the idealization of the other via a coating of desire; a period of doubt; and then a final crystallization of love.

 Empirical studies suggest that men fall in love earlier than women and women are quicker to fall out of love than men.

-Studies show When comparing men who have fallen in love, their testosterone level is much higher than those that have been in a long-lasting relationship.
+Studies show when comparing men who have fallen in love, their testosterone level is much higher than those that have been in a long-lasting relationship.